New in France? Turn your house into a home with our guide to French utility companies and how to connect electricity, gas, and water in France.

 It doesn’t matter whether you’ve just arrived in France or you’re simply moving into a new French home, setting up your utilities is probably high up on your to-do list.

 If you’re buying a new French home, it might be possible to get the existing utility services transferred into your name from the previous owner.
 To do this, you will need to arrange a meter reading with the previous owner and will also likely need to send a joint letter to your supplier to ensure the switch happens smoothly and you aren’t left without power in your new home.
-You can then change provider at a later date, should you wish.
+You can then change providers at a later date, should you wish.

 If you’re renting a French property, your new home may well already have utilities set up by the landlord.
 If this is the case, the cost for these connections will probably be included in your monthly payments.
 However, be sure to ascertain what exactly you are paying for and liable for before moving into any property.
 Your landlord may allow you to change providers, or they may not.
-If utilities aren’t included in the rent, you’ll be able to transfer the existing utilities into your name or sign up to a different supplier.
+If utilities aren’t included in the rent, you’ll be able to transfer the existing utilities into your name or sign up with a different supplier.

 If you live in a serviced apartment, your utilities will probably be included as standard.
 Should you be planning a long-term rent, you may be able to find a cheaper deal yourself.
 However, changing providers may not be worth your while if you’re only staying short term.
-For more information, read our Guide to renting in France.
+For more information, read our guide to renting in France.

 Setting up electricity and gas in France